luc14n/LuciansLocalChatroom/README.md

 Allows for multiple clients to connect to the running app, however the 'Sever' side chat window will only respond to the last client connected.

 # Future Plans
-  - One file start that allows the user to choose to either start a server or start a client
+- [ ] One file start that allows the user to choose to either start a server or start a client
-  - Server can connect multiple clients and brodcast one clients message to all other connected clients
+- [x] Server can connect multiple clients and brodcast one clients message to all other connected clients
-  - Clients will be prompted for a username for the server to hold temporarily so clients are identifyable other than IP adress
+- [x] Clients will be prompted for a username for the server to hold temporarily so clients are identifyable other than IP adress
-  - Server has option to brodcast to all clients or whisper to an individual
+- [ ] Server has option to brodcast to all clients or whisper to an individual
-  - Adding Security
+- [x] Adding Security (Peer to server encryption)

 # Install Instructions